 What is drug addiction?

 Addiction is a lot like other diseases, such as heart disease.
-Both disrupt the normal, healthy functioning of the underlying organ, have serious harmful consequences, and are preventable and treatable, but if left untreated, can last a lifetime and may lead to death.
+Both disrupt the normal, healthy functioning of an organ in the body, both have serious harmful effects, and both are, in many cases, preventable and treatable.
+If left untreated, they can last a lifetime and may lead to death.

 Why do people take drugs?

-In general, people begin taking drugs for a variety of reasons:
+In general, people take drugs for a few reasons:

 - To feel good.
-Most abused drugs produce intense feelings of pleasure.
-This initial sensation of euphoria is followed by other effects, which differ with the type of drug used.
-For example, with stimulants such as cocaine, the “high” is followed by feelings of power, self-confidence, and increased energy.
-In contrast, the euphoria caused by opiates such as heroin is followed by feelings of relaxation and satisfaction.
+Drugs can produce intense feelings of pleasure.
+This initial euphoria is followed by other effects, which differ with the type of drug used.
+For example, with stimulants such as cocaine, the high is followed by feelings of power, self-confidence, and increased energy.
+In contrast, the euphoria caused by opioids such as heroin is followed by feelings of relaxation and satisfaction.

 - To feel better.
-Some people who suffer from social anxiety, stress-related disorders, and depression begin abusing drugs in an attempt to lessen feelings of distress.
+Some people who suffer from social anxiety, stress, and depression start using drugs to try to feel less anxious.
 Stress can play a major role in starting and continuing drug use as well as relapse (return to drug use) in patients recovering from addiction.

 - To do better.
-Some people feel pressure to chemically enhance or improve their cognitive or athletic performance, which can play a role in initial experimentation and continued abuse of drugs such as prescription stimulants or anabolic/androgenic steroids.
+Some people feel pressure to improve their focus in school or at work or their abilities in sports.
+This can play a role in trying or continuing to use drugs, such as prescription stimulants or cocaine.

-- Curiosity and "because others are doing it."
-In this respect adolescents are particularly vulnerable because of the strong influence of peer pressure.
-Teens are more likely than adults to engage in risky or daring behaviors to impress their friends and express their independence from parental and social rules.
+- Curiosity and social pressure.
+In this respect, teens are particularly at risk because peer pressure can be very strong.
+Teens are more likely than adults to act in risky or daring ways to impress their friends and show their independence from parents and social rules.

 If taking drugs makes people feel good or better, what's the problem?

-When they first use a drug, people may perceive what seem to be positive effects; they also may believe that they can control their use.
-However, drugs can quickly take over a person’s life.
-Over time, if drug use continues, other pleasurable activities become less pleasurable, and taking the drug becomes necessary for the user just to feel “normal.”
-They may then compulsively seek and take drugs even though it causes tremendous problems for themselves and their loved ones.
-Some people may start to feel the need to take higher or more frequent doses, even in the early stages of their drug use.
+When they first use a drug, people may perceive what seem to be positive effects.
+They also may believe they can control their use.
+But drugs can quickly take over a person's life.
+Over time, if drug use continues, other pleasurable activities become less pleasurable, and the person has to take the drug just to feel “normal.”
+They have a hard time controlling their need to take drugs even though it causes many problems for themselves and their loved ones.
+Some people may start to feel the need to take more of a drug or take it more often, even in the early stages of their drug use.
 These are the telltale signs of an addiction.

 Why do some people become addicted to drugs, while others do not?

-As with any other disease, vulnerability to addiction differs from person to person, and no single factor determines whether a person will become addicted to drugs.
-In general, the more risk factors a person has, the greater the chance that taking drugs will lead to abuse and addiction.
-Protective factors, on the other hand, reduce a person’s risk of developing addiction.
-Risk and protective factors may be either environmental (such as conditions at home, at school, and in the neighborhood) or biological (for instance, a person’s genes, their stage of development, and even their gender or ethnicity).
+As with other diseases and disorders, the likelihood of developing an addiction differs from person to person, and no single factor determines whether a person will become addicted to drugs.
+In general, the more risk factors a person has, the greater the chance that taking drugs will lead to drug use and addiction.
+Protective factors, on the other hand, reduce a person's risk.
+Risk and protective factors may be either environmental or biological.

 |Risk Factors||Protective Factors|